Website disclaimer, copyright and privacy policies

 Our case management systems are hosted within the EEA and wherever possible, the UK.
 Most of our trusted partners store their data securely within the European Economic Area (EEA) in line with data protection law.

 We also store some data e.g. client lists, letters and other information that is scanned to our secure servers ready to be saved to your case record in our case management system.
-Our retention policy is to delete these from our servers on a weekly basis.
+Our retention policy is to delete these from our servers on a monthly basis.

 We also use Google Analytics to collect some information for web statistics.